 Earning a Doctor of Nursing Practice (DNP) in Delaware

-Doctor of Nursing Practice (DNP) programs at campus locations in Delaware and online are intended for RNs who already have a BSN or MSN:
+Doctor of Nursing Practice (DNP) programs at campus locations in Delaware and online are intended for RNs who already have a BSN and MSN-prepared advanced practitioners:

 - BSN-DNP programs provide RNs who have a BSN with an opportunity to fulfill requirements for a MSN, then shift to fulfilling the DNP requirements.
 BSN-DNP students may choose a program with a focus in an APRN role and patient population focus in preparation for advanced practice certification and licensure, or they may choose a track in an area like executive leadership, clinical instruction, informatics and much more.
 A BSN-DNP program of 90 credits should take a full-time student three-four years to complete.

-- MSN-DNP programs provide RNs who have a MSN the opportunity to satisfy the requirements for a DNP.
-Most RNs who have an MSN are already certified APRNs, and they may choose to advance their knowledge in their current APRN role or to take classes to seek certification in one or more additional APRN roles.
-A MSN-DNP program of 36 credits should take a full-time student a year and a half to complete.
+- MSN-DNP programs are designed for advanced practice nurses already certified as NPs or in another APRN roles.
+Advanced practice nurses may choose to advance their knowledge in their current APRN role or to take classes to seek certification in one or more additional role.
+An MSN-DNP program of 36 credits should take a full-time student a year and a half to complete.

 The Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN) accredit DNP programs in the United States.
 To earn accreditation, a DNP program has to offer students at least 1000 post-baccalaureate clinical practice hours and the chance to specialize in one of these areas: